alicehillier/rainforest-cafe/README.md

 Changes made on the local machine (cloned repository) can be pushed to the upstream repository directly if you have a write access for the repository.
 Otherwise, the changes made in the cloned repository are first pushed to the forked repository, and then a pull request is created.

-[Click Here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository) to retrieve pictures for some of the buttons and more detailed explanations of the above process.
+[Click Here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository) for a more comprehensive guide on how to complete the above process.

 ## **Testing**